<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How StrongDM Simplifies Protection from Attack Vectors

 StrongDM provides a centralized solution to securely manage users, connect network resources and systems, and observe the activity.
-The Dynamic Access Management (DAM) platform combines authentication management, authorization, and provisioning capabilities into one tool.
+The Zero Trust Privileged Access Management (PAM) platform combines authentication management, authorization, and provisioning capabilities into one tool.

 91% of organizations agree that authentication management solutions such as MFA are important to stopping credential theft and phishing attacks.